Most Recent Update:

 Baking time and yield are both for standard muffins.
 If making minis or jumbos, adjust accordingly.

-For an in-depth look at other mixing methods, check out The Two-Stage Mixing Method, The Creaming Method, The Egg Foam Method and The Biscuit Method.
-And for some great pictures of all the steps in the mixing method, go check out Joe Pastry’s Muffin Method Post.
+If you are interested in reading about other cake mixing methods, see my cake mixing methods post.
+It has links to all the other mixing methods I’ve written about.
+And for some great pictures of all the steps in the muffin mixing method, go check out Joe Pastry’s Muffin Method Post.
 It is awesome.

 Thank you for spending some time with me today.
 Take care, and have a lovely day.